phubbard/Meltdown/README.md

 ### License and credits

 This code is open source under the [CC BY 3.0](http://creativecommons.org/licenses/by/3.0/us/) terms.
 I'd appreciate a note if you make use of it, please.
+Other than that, I'd be pleased if you found it useful either whole or in part.